edumeet/edumeet-docker/README.md

 ## Rebuild

-If you change app-config.js or or something in .env then you have to rebuild the image.
+If you change .env then you have to rebuild the image.

 ```sh
   $ sudo docker-compose up --build --detach